vorpalnet/blade/proto/webrtc/README.md

   the far answer comes back untouched, so two browsers key DTLS directly to each other and need **no media server at all**.
 Deploy this WAR on its own and browser-to-browser works.
-- **Anchored (ANCHOR)** — a media server's SDP rides the INVITE; required the moment one end is not a browser (a phone cannot speak ICE or DTLS-SRTP) or somebody wants the media (recording, conferencing, transcription, scoring, intercept).
+- **Anchored (ANCHOR)** — a media server's SDP rides the INVITE; required the moment one end is not a browser (a phone cannot speak ICE or DTLS-SRTP) or anything else needs the audio — recording, conferencing, transcription, scoring, intercept.
+None of those are features of this gateway; anchoring is simply what makes a call's media reachable by the service that does provide them.
 - **AUTO** — relay when the dialed target is a browser on this node; otherwise anchor when a media server is installed and relay when none is.